 …is not only stressful, but it is incredibly easy to miss small errors.

 If possible, always use sum ranges, as that only requires checking two cells per formula.
-Even if you need to copy the data and create a new document to organize in the new way, there are additional benefits to having a second sheet for your data.
+Even if you need to copy the data and create a new document to organize it in a new way, there are additional benefits to having a second sheet for your data.

 Having two different copies to compare helps you to confirm that your field staff data is accurate.